paradigmxyz/reth/book/networking/p2p/network/README.md

 Now we're getting to the meat of the `network` crate!
 The `NetworkManager` struct represents the "Network Management" task described above.
 It is implemented as an endless [`Future`](https://doc.rust-lang.org/std/future/trait.Future.html) that can be thought of as a "hub" process which listens for messages from the `NetworkHandle` or the node's peers and dispatches messages to the other tasks, while keeping track of the state of the network.

+While the `NetworkManager` is meant to be spawned as a standalone [`tokio::task`](https://docs.rs/tokio/0.2.4/tokio/task/index.html), the `NetworkHandle` can be passed around and shared, enabling access to the `NetworkManager` from anywhere by sending requests & commands through the appropriate channels.

 #### Instantiating the `NetworkHandle`

 Back in the `execute` method of the `"node"` CLI command, we saw the `NetworkHandle` get returned from a call to `start_network`.
 Sounds important, doesn't it?